Learn how cosmetics brand FlutterHabit scaled up its growth using ShipBob’s WMS and SeaMonster Studio’s website development and consulting services.

 We built a solution for them that narrowed their upsell suggestions down to just the best fit for each individual customer’s purchase history, so that the customer doesn’t get overwhelmed by choice.
 As a result, FlutterHabit saw not only post-purchase conversions increase, but also their average order value on subscription orders.

-Leaning into expertise and change to maximize growth
+Leaning into expertise and change to maximise growth

 After completing the initial project, we continued to advise FlutterHabit on other improvements they could make.
 We proposed redesigning the website for readability and faster loading, achieving WCAG compliance, and refining FlutterHabit’s wholesale programs, dynamic discounting, analytics, and customer service platforms.